-The cooling capacity of an air conditioner is measured by A/C tons.
-Tonnage is measured in British Thermal Units or BTUs.
-One BTU is equivalent to the amount of energy required to raise one pound of water by one degree Fahrenheit at sea level.
-One ton of air conditioning removes 12,000 BTUs of heat every hour.
+In the HVAC field, a ton, or tonnage, refers to the cooling capacity of an air conditioner.
+Tonnage is measured in BTUs or “British Thermal Units.”
+(A BTU is equivalent to the amount of energy (heat) needed to raise one pound of water 1°F at sea level.)
+One ton of air conditioning can remove 12,000 BTUs of heat each hour.

 How Much Air Conditioner Tonnage Do I Need?

 Before purchasing a new air conditioner, you'll need to calculate the amount of tonnage your unit will need to adequately cool your property.
 You can estimate this by using a simple calculation:

 To estimate your AC tonnage needs, multiply the number of square feet you’re cooling times 25.
 This equals the total number of BTUs you need to adequately cool your space.
 Next, divide that number by 12,000 to determine the tonnage capability you need in your new air conditioning unit.

 Summary of the 3 simple steps to calculate AC tonnage:

 - Find the square footage of the area you want to cool.